anoved/yj2pwsafe/README.md

 ### 4

-Next, specify which Password Safe database to add the passwords to.
+Next, specify which Password Safe database to add the items to.
 If you specify a new file, it will be created.
 If you choose to overwrite an existing Password Safe database, the original contents will be loaded first and included in the output.

 ![Specify Password Safe database](https://raw.github.com/anoved/yj2pwsafe/master/images/4-select-database.png)